AndrewJanuary/PM-Monitor/README.md

 # Particulate Matter Monitor

 ## Overview

 An air quality monitoring app.

-Reads data from a SDS011 particulate matter sensor via a serial port and uploads it to a
+Reads data from an [SDS011 particulate matter sensor](https://www.hackair.eu/docs/sds011/) via a serial port and uploads it to an [Adafruit IO](https://learn.adafruit.com/welcome-to-adafruit-io) account.

 Inspired by tutorial from Raspberry Pi magazine issue